(konishi) Translators: andrei introduction:

 I just said because is a shiritori for grownups.

-Well my goes almost without saying.
-Inu no no otona no shiritori! (the shiritori for grownups Being by the policeman with a dog)
+Well my answer almost without saying.
+Inu no no otona no shiritori! (the strictly for grownups Being played by the policeman a dog)